Adaptive Tuning of Parameterized Traffic Controllers via Multi-Agent Reinforcement Learning: Related Work

 Enhancing the adaptability of parameterized controllers has been a major focus in traffic control research.
 Approaches have ranged from optimization-based methods, such as using genetic algorithms to adjust the parameters of fuzzy controllers for ramp metering and variable speed limits in real time \cite{ghods2011adaptive}, to data-driven strategies that cluster weather and congestion patterns to select precomputed controller parameters \cite{chen2019adaptive}.
 While these methods can improve performance compared to offline tuning approaches, they are often unsuitable for real-time control of large-scale transportation networks due to the high computational burden of online optimization or their focus on tuning a single traffic controller without accounting for coordination among multiple controllers.

+An alternative direction is to use RL for adaptive parameter tuning of state feedback controllers.
+Although RL faces challenges such as low sample efficiency and long training times, operating at a lower frequency to tune state feedback controller parameters rather than computing high-frequency traffic control inputs reduces the complexity of the learning problem.

-More recently, \cite{sun2023adaptive} proposed an adaptive parameterized traffic control framework that combines RL with simple state feedback controllers.
+Recently, \cite{sun2023adaptive} proposed an adaptive parameterized traffic control framework that combines RL with simple state feedback controllers.
 That approach leverages an RL agent to adjust controller parameters online, enabling adaptability to external disturbances while coordinating multiple local controllers.
 Numerical experiments demonstrated improved performance over conventional controllers under varying traffic conditions.
-However, \cite{sun2023adaptive} only considers the adaptive tuning of a single type of traffic controller, namely the ramp metering controller, and the RL agent selects from a discrete set of parameters defined by expert knowledge, limiting flexibility in adapting to diverse traffic conditions.
+However, \cite{sun2023adaptive} only considers the adaptive tuning of a single type of traffic controller, namely a ramp metering controller, and the RL agent selects its output from a set of discrete parameters defined by expert knowledge, limiting flexibility in adapting to diverse traffic conditions.
+Furthermore, \cite{sun2023adaptive} uses a single-agent centralized RL framework, which makes it vulnerable to partial failures and sensitive to disturbances affecting the central agent.

-Across these approaches, coordinated control with parameterized controllers remains a challenge, and real-time adaptivity under uncertainty is often limited.